Royal Tyrone Fusiliers: Napoleonic War

 The regiment left Dublin in April 1811 and went to Galway, with the usual detachments in surrounding towns, HQ later moving to Tuam.
-In July 1811 Irish Militia regiments were invited to volunteers for up to two years service anywhere in the United Kingdom, exchanging with English and Scottish units.
+In July 1811 Irish Militia regiments were invited to volunteer for up to two years service anywhere in the United Kingdom, exchanging with English and Scottish units.
 Almost the whole of the Royal Tyrone Fusiliers accepted this, the remainder soon agreeing rather than be called 'Black belts' (the derogatory term applied to those regiments that refused to volunteer).
 In April 1813 the regiment was moved from Tuam to Limerick, then to Cork in May, ready to embark for England.
 However, the embarkation was cancelled, and the regiment did not see service outside Ireland until 1855.
 In February 1814 the regiment was sent to Clonmel, with detachments scattered widely over Co Tipperary, HQ moving to Cashel in July and then to Tullamore in September.

 Napoleon abdicated in April 1814 and with the end of the war a number of Irish Militia regiments were marched back to their home counties and disembodied.
 The Royal Tyrone Militia, however, was one of nine Irish Militia regiments that remained embodied while the War of 1812 and the Congress of Vienna continued.
 It stayed at Tullamore until February 1815 when it was ordered to march to Derry.
 Here the men who had served over five years were progressively discharged, though recruiting parties with the band continued to tour the towns of Co Tyrone to obtain replacements to keep it at its lower (pre-augmentation) establishment strength.
 Detachments of the regiment stationed across County Donegal were employed in assisting the Revenue Service in seizing contraband.
 The militia was kept embodied during the brief Waterloo campaign and its aftermath.
 In October 1815 the regiment was sent to Birr, County Offaly, and its out-stations, where it stayed until the order to disembody arrived on 11 March 1816.
 The Royal Tyrone Militia marched back to Aughnacloy where it was disembodied on 29 March.